 Overnight at Honiara Hotel

-End of tour with connecting flights to Australia and other Pacific destinations, with YPT able to arrange airport transfer, and ongoing transportation for those that need it.
-We are also currently exploring a group B, so keep watching!
+There are connecting flights to Australia and other Pacific destinations, with YPT able to arrange airport transfer, and ongoing transportation for those that need it.

 – International Flights to the Marshall Islands before the tour and from the Solomon Islands after